It’s not all in your mind. The growing panic over Covid-19 is real and it’s only getting worse. Fear is a rational response.

 After a Panic Shopping Incident

 Immediately after the incident, request to see a manager before leaving the scene.
 After that, request that an incident report is filed, even if you don’t believe you were injured.
-Seek medical attention immediately regardless of the severity of your injury.
-This is because adrenaline can mask serious injuries while others may take time to manifest.
+Make sure to seek medical attention immediately, no matter the severity of your injury.
+Adrenaline can mask serious injuries and you can only notice them long after the accident.
 Therefore, you may not realize you were injured until hours or days later.
 Take photos of the area immediately after the accident and request copies of the surveillance camera footage.
-Keep all medical bills, receipts, and lost wages documentation as well.
+Make sure you keep all medical bills, receipts, and lost wages documentation as well.

 Panic Shopping Injury Lawyer In Las Vegas